DmitryMyadzelets/epicx/journal/week 20.md

 The maximum heat exchange, given the black bodies, is 4.47 W. Wrapping with Al foil reduces the heat exchage down to 0.045 W.

-**Note:** The specification for the PE-16 module states that the heat removed from the cold side is about 5 Watts at temperature difference 65&deg;C and the current 2.1A (75% of Imax).
-It's the same heat amount the cold side can get due to the thermal radiation in vacuum.
+**Note:** The specification for the PE-16 module states that the heat removed from the cold side is about 5 Watt at the temperature difference 65&deg;C and the current 2.1A (75% of Imax).
+It's the same heat amount the cold side can get due to the thermal radiation.